 Step one: Identify what you want to analyze

-As we've seen, SWOT analysis works best when you have a clear objective, but one that's broad enough for the rubric to be useful.
+As we've seen, this works best when you have a clear objective, but one that's broad enough for the rubric to be useful.
 In this case, the question would be “is adding a social feature a viable move?” — not what social feature, how do we roll out the feature, etc. It's a baseline.

 Step two: Research

-Good research for SWOT analysis can be anything from industry trends to internal success rates.
+Good research can be anything from industry trends to internal success rates.
 For our social feature, we might look at how long it would take to get the feature up and running, whether or not our competitors have a social function, even what social apps our userbase enjoys the most.

 Step three: Brainstorm answers

 Go ahead and brainstorm as much as you can.
 Get the obvious factors on the board, and then push your team to get a little creative.
-As we've already seen, SWOT analysis can be felled by having every imaginable thing crammed into each category, burying the most important factors.
+As we've already seen, your SWOT can be felled by having every imaginable thing crammed into each category, burying the most important factors.
 However, it will pay off to be thorough in this step because you want to make sure that you find those most important factors to bring into the equation.

 Trim and refine answers